goosefx/sparrow-monotouch/README.md

 The reason for this: The `/e` argument of `btouch` (see bug [#3234](https://bugzilla.xamarin.com/show_bug.cgi?id=3234)).
 That's why `mtouch` does not generate subclassable types.
 To bad that `MonoDevelop` does not allow to change this default behavior (for Binding Projects).
 As a workaround a `MakeFile` now builds `Sparrow.dll`.

-If you need to build it yourself (as long as I do not provide `Sparrow.dll` as a download) open up a console, navigate inside the `sparrow-monotouch` folder and run the following command:
+If you need to build it yourself (as long as I do not provide `Sparrow.dll` as a download) open `Terminal`, navigate to `sparrow-monotouch/` and run the following command:

 	make all